mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

   + Enter the ID3434
   + Aassociate to the DataSource we created in the previous steps (openfaas-prometheus-ds)

-After all this I cannot see any metric :(

 At the moment of writing this post, it seems a migration to Prometheus 2.0 could be the culprit.
 This PR https://github.com/openfaas/faas/pull/412 blocked currently, states that on Kubernetes metrics does not work, so really looking forward to see this issue fixed.

 # Autoscaling